chkp-dmorris/CheckPoint-Azure-Snaphot-Restore/README.md

 # Azure-Snaphot
-Used to Restore Azure Snapshots for Check Point Gateways
+Used to Restore Azure Snapshots for Check Point Gateways or Check Point Smart Centers

 Requirements:
 - Snapshot export from a Check Point VM